peach3es/5FtApart/README.md

 - Express.js Backend
 - RDBMS - MSSQL for database

+## Methodologies
+- Agile methodologies such as Scrum and CI/CD

 ## Team Members and Role
 | Name                  | Role      | ID |
 |-----------------------|-----------|----|